LionelBeato/coatimundis/Week-7/Day-35/OVERVIEW.md

 ## Agenda

-- Review packaging code and deployment.
+- Review packaging code and organization.
-- Launch our apps.
+- Continue working on our APIs.

 ## Outline